Devolved services

 If a town or parish council agrees to take on devolved services, we provide them with funding from the Buckinghamshire Council budget.

-The amount given to town and parish councils for devolved services is calculated taking into account:
+The amount given is calculated taking into account:

 • the amount it cost Buckinghamshire Council and our contractors to carry out these tasks when they were our responsibility